AdaGold/ride-share-rails/README.md

 1. Use git relentlessly
 1. Pair program on difficult problems and to share learning experiences
-1. Deploy early (Wednesday), deploy often.
+1. Deploy early (two days before submission), deploy often.
 1. Business logic should be implemented in the model
 1. You will probably need nested routes, but avoid routes that are more than 2 levels deep
 1. Use Semantic HTML